 Most weeks during the semester, we host a scholar for a one-day visit.
 The visit culminates with a public talk on a topic of contemporary physics or astronomy.
 Students are welcome to these talks, and seniors are required to attend at least nine over the course of a year.
 We gather before the talks for tea, coffee, and cookies.
 Near the end of each semester, honors thesis students give public lectures on their work.
-The typical schedule has refreshments at 4:00 pm in Merrill 204 with the talk at 4:15 pm in Merrill 3.
+The typical schedule has refreshments at 4:00 pm New Science Center with the talk at 4:15 pm room A131.

 Our Astronomy program is part of the Five College Astronomy Department, which hosts its own colloquium series Thursdays at 3:45 pm at UMass in LGRT 1033.

 Students interested in learning more about and/or declaring a Physics & Astronomy Major are invited to attend this information session.
 During this session you will learn about the requirements for the Major as well as opportunities available for students in Physics & Astronomy department.
 Freshmen and Transfer students are encouraged to attend!
 Meet department faculty, staff and majors!